fdamstra/OpenTX-Benedikt-Voicepack/README.md

 like yourself, so be kind.

 ### Instructions
+#### Easy Method:
+Download the zip file: [Benedikt_Voicepack_latest.zip](https://raw.githubusercontent.com/fdamstra/OpenTX-Benedikt-Voicepack/master/Benedikt_Voicepack_latest.zip)
+Extract to your Taranis voice card into SOUNDS/en/ (Helpful hint: You may want to backup this directory first, as this will overwrite the files from the default english voicepack)

+#### For the latest and greatest:
 Copy the files from the ["Benedikt Taranis Voicepack" folder (`SOUNDS/en`)](https://github.com/fdamstra/OpenTX-Benedikt-Voicepack/tree/master/Benedikt%20Taranis%20Voicepack) onto your SD card, overwriting files existing files.
 (Helpful hint: If you've made changes, you may want to back up first!).